Student Tucasi

 Mathematics is a language that describes pattern and has brought many solutions to problems throughout history.
 It is essential to many aspects of everyday life and so developing children’s mathematical understanding is crucial within our curriculum.
 At St John’s, we aim for our pupils to become resilient, confident mathematicians, who are able to apply their skills in a wide range of different situations across the curriculum.

 In our daily mathematics lessons, we develop children’s mathematical skills progressively following the objectives of the national curriculum for each year group.
-Within a unit, we teach in small, manageable steps, which we adjust according to the needs of the children.
+Within a unit, we teach in small steps, which we adjust according to the needs of the children.
 In order to secure conceptual understanding in the early stages of learning, we use practical equipment and pictorial representations.
 Fluency is developed through carefully tailored practice that is then applied in different contexts.
-Pupils are taught to solve increasingly complex problems using a range of strategies.
-In addition, they are taught to reason logically using mathematical language to support their explanations.
+Pupils are taught to solve increasingly complex problems using a range of mathematical reasoning strategies, using mathematical language to support their explanations.

 Our mathematics overviews below show how our blocks of learning are organised through the year.
 Our calculation policy shows how each of the four operations (addition, subtraction, multiplication and division) is developed throughout the school.